-I have to admit, I don’t want to appear to be hoping on a fad just because.
-The simple fact is I love training toys.
-My training style by nature is more bodyweight, band, and local jungle gym then it is squat racks.
-I think there is a way to incorporate it all if you want to.
-The questions are – which system and how much is right for you?
-I decided the best thing for me to do was try out a few types of suspended trainers and see what I came up with.
+I have to admit, I don’t want to appear to be hopping onto a fad just because.
+The basic truth is that I love training toys.
+My training method, by nature, is geared more toward body weight exercises, bands, and the local jungle gym than squat racks.
+I think there is a way to incorporate it all if you want.
+The purpose of this article is to answer the following question, what system and price range is right for you?
+I decided the best way to determine that was to try out a few types of suspension trainers and see what happened.

 Different Types and Options

 There are quite a few styles of training devices out there.
 Believe it or not, this isn’t a brand new concept.
-If you are reading this you aren’t the caboose on the train, but you aren’t the engine either.
+If you are reading this you aren’t the caboose at the end of the train, but you aren’t the engine either.
 I remember seeing the TRX back in 2007 and reading the arguments between it and the Jungle Gym.
-Before the TRX there were other styles and types of suspension training.
-Recently, it really has boomed and I give a lot of credit to TRX, Men’s Health, and Robert dos Remedios.
+Before the TRX, there were other styles and types of suspension training systems.
+Recently, suspension training has undoubtedly exploded.
+I give a lot of credit of that to TRX, Men’s Health, and Robert dos Remedios.

 For the purpose of simplicity, I am going to stick to discussing various brands of suspension trainers and rings.